Gautamkumarmaurya/Elevate_Labs/Calculator_Project/Calculator/CalculatorProjectExplain.md

-This project is a menu-driven basic calculator built in Java using console input and output.
-It uses the Scanner class to take user input and provides a menu to perform four arithmetic operations: addition, subtraction, multiplication, and division.
-Each operation is implemented as a separate static method to keep the code organized and reusable.
-The program runs inside an infinite loop, continuously displaying the menu until the user chooses the exit option.
-For each operation, the user is prompted to enter two numbers, and then the respective method is called to perform the calculation and display the result.
-Special validation is added in the division option to prevent division by zero errors, ensuring the program does not crash unexpectedly.
-The use of a switch statement makes the program efficient and easy to understand.
-This calculator demonstrates the use of Java methods, loops, conditional statements, exception handling for errors like division by zero, and console-based interaction with the user.
+Menu-driven basic calculator built in Java using console input/output.

+Uses the Scanner class to take user input.

+Provides a menu for four arithmetic operations:

+Addition

+Subtraction

+Multiplication

+Division

+Each operation is implemented as a separate static method for better organization and reusability.

+Runs in an infinite loop, displaying the menu repeatedly until the user chooses to exit.

+Prompts the user to enter two numbers for each operation.

+Implements division validation to prevent division by zero errors.

+Uses a switch statement for efficient menu handling.

+Demonstrates:

+Java methods

+Loops (infinite loop for menu)

+Conditional statements (switch-case)

+Exception handling (division by zero prevention)

+Console-based interaction with the user.